taih304/Linux-Shell/Network layer/IP.md

 ![](../Environment/Images/ipv4.png)

-The **IP datagram** include: Version number.
-Header length, Type of service, Datagram length,...., IP address,..., data (aka payload) (as can see in the picture)
+The **IP datagram** include: Version number, Header length, Type of service, Datagram length,...., IP address,..., data (aka payload) (as can see in the picture)

 # IPv4 Addressing